 A: – I’m very lucky that in my career most of my injuries are only cut from elbows.
 After a few stitches and a week I’m back together and ready to go again.

 Q: – How important was/is visualization for you for the fights?

 A: – I’m a very positive person and believe in my abilities.
-Long as I train hard i never doubt I’m going to lose.
+As long as I train hard I never doubt I’m going to win.

-Q: – Which tattoos are the most important ones for you and why?
+Q: – Which tattoos are the most important ones to you and why?

 A: – I have two Sak yants that are very important to me.
 One is I can’t get shot, other is I can’t get stabbed.
 Since I have had both tattoos I have never been shot or stabbed so they must be working.